Sumo Wrestling Tokyo Tickets 2026 Guide + Photos

 For the more authentic and close up experience, the box seats are better but you must purchase an entire box together (four seats) – so not great if you are a solo traveller or a couple / small group.

-They are also more expensive tickets costing 38,000 Yen per box (plus fees) as of March 2024
+They are also more expensive tickets costing 38,000 Yen per box (plus fees).

 Box seats